Get 10% Discount On Orders Above $100.Use Coupon Code: OFF10

 Christian Worldviews:

 The worldviews of health care professionals are shaped by their religious affiliations, cultural backgrounds, and patient care experiences.
-Grand Canyon University‘s (GCU) doctrinal statements articulate the principles of living under biblical guidance (Appendix A).
+Grand Canyon University’s (GCU) doctrinal statements articulate the principles of living under biblical guidance (Appendix A).
 The first statement affirms the Bible as the true and authoritative word of God, while the second asserts the existence of only one God who created all that is seen and unseen (Grand Canyon University, 2022).
 These statements imply that Christians, regardless of their profession, should derive inspiration and guidance solely from the Bible and reject the worship of any other deity.
-Likewise, Christian health care professionals are encouraged to draw upon the Bible for guidance and inspiration in their daily practice.
+Likewise, healthcare ethics and Christian values encourage Christian health care professionals to draw upon the Bible for guidance and inspiration in their daily practice.

 The third statement centers on salvation brought by Jesus Christ as the only Son of God.
 The fourth statement expounds on the concept of salvation, detailing Jesus’s suffering, death, resurrection, and the promise of his return to judge the living and the dead (Grand Canyon University, 2022).
 The fifth statement emphasizes human creation in God’s image and likeness, inherently free from sin.
 This universal likeness underscores the intrinsic equality of all humans, a principle that nurses should uphold in their patient care.
 The fifth statement further highlights how humans inherited a sinful nature, deviating from God’s command.
 Consequently, going against biblical teachings not only represents an injustice to humans but also a violation of God’s command.